Town and Village Histories Series

 Cley - Living with Memories

-Until the coming of the railways, the little ports of north Norfolk were essential ports.
+Until the coming of the railways, the little ports of north Norfolk were essential.
 Today they are little more than backwaters and places for recreation on the water, but once they were harbours for trading vessels.
 The village is a great favourite with visitors today, this booklet puts it in its historical context.

 Peter Brooks ISBN 0946148074 £2.95